valadaptive/ntsc-rs-website/src/docs/standalone-installation.md

 To run the application, run the `ntsc-rs-launcher` file.
 If it does not open, you may need to run the `ntsc-rs-standalone` file in the `bin` folder.

+<h2 id="installation-macos">macOS</h2>

+Follow [these instructions](../macos-installation) for running the installer.
+After installation, the standalone application can be found in your Applications folder.

 <h2 id="installation-linux">Linux</h2>

 If you're using Linux, the GUI in particular requires GStreamer and some of its plugins to be installed: